Competency 1: Synthesize Knowledge

 For Competency 1, I selected my research paper from EDCI 531: Learning Theory and Instructional Design.
 My paper addressed clarifying the terminology of STEAM education as a prerequisite to evaluation.

-Demonstrates ability to read and understand educational literature related to Educational Technology
+Demonstrates ability to read & understand educational literature related to Educational Technology

-My ability to synthesize knowledge was demonstrated in part by my change of focus when it became apparent that terminology such as project based and problem based were used interchangeably with resulting inexactitude.
+My ability to synthesize knowledge was demonstrated in part by my change of focus when it became apparent that terminology such as project based and problem based were used interchangeably with resulting in-exactitude.
 Originally intended as an analysis of STEAM education, my research turned to an understanding of the language used prior to attempting an evaluation of the program.
 Rather than accepting the very upbeat language describing STEAM education, I questioned and probed to decipher foundational knowledge.
+To do so, I looked more closely at Merrill’s Pebble in the Pond problem-based learning theory for my EDCI 513 ID Model Wiki.

 Demonstrates ability to describe fundamental theories of human learning